 Herrmann tries to return the favor by helping his students learn from his abundance of experience in the business world.
 His favorite experiential learning method is to run business simulations that are designed to help students practice problems they will use in their careers, with many of the exercises based on Herrmann’s personal experience.
 “The simulations I run rigorously challenge students, which is part of the learning process.
 I try to simulate real life business scenarios.
 Sometimes, life has you jump in, fail as you learn, and figure out problems along the way,” he says.

 The principle of jumping in and figuring out problems is behind Herrmann’s latest business move, which also doubles as a hobby.
-He recently acquired The Cluff House, a historic home in Provo originally built in 1879, and currently works on restoring the building with his wife, Keri.
+He recently acquired The Cluff House, a historic home in Provo originally built in 1879, and is currently working on restoring the building with his wife, Keri.
 “I have no experience in restoring Victorian-era homes, but I love the challenge.
 Trying to find parts and combining the experience with history has been fun,” Herrmann says.

-Herrmann still tends to gravitate towards new adventures, but he appreciates the stability he has found amid change during his time at BYU Marriott.
+Herrmann still tends to gravitate toward new adventures, but he appreciates the stability he has found amid change during his time at BYU Marriott.
 “The business world is constantly changing, and I love the challenge of adapting to change,” he says.
 “Teaching at BYU Marriott and having a connection between my classroom and my work has truly been a blessing.”